Differences Between Curtains, Drapes, Shades, and Blinds

 • Pleated shades are formed of a single fabric piece and are taught to have horizontal folds.

-• Balloon shades have poufs of fabric that look like balloons at the bottom of the shade.
-Poufs can be released to cover more of the windows
+• Balloon shades have poufs of fabric at the bottom that look like balloons.
+The poufs can be released to cover more of the windows.

 • Tie-up shades, which are tied with a fabric tie to hold them open